 In 2011 she began studying in Yoram Levinstein’s acting studio, for one year.
 She then went on to study in Amir Oryan’s theater, “Hacheder”, from which she graduated.

 Shortly after graduating, Michal came to Clipa, and stayed ever since.
 Since then, Michal played the lead role in a musical, performed at the movie festival (2013), in a feature movie by Israel Winkler and Eldad Bogenheim, and in the movie “Storm”, played in the cinematheque in 2014.

 In Clipa, she participated in the performance “Forever/Never”, which still performs worldwide.
 In 2015, She created an evening of “Women’s Dance” in Clipa.

 Besides impressive physical abilities, Michal is a percussionist.
 She plays the Cajón and the Hang.
 She’s a singer, writer and composer, practices buffoonery, juggling and more.
 She’s also a diving instructor and horse backriding instructor.

 Born in Cairo, Egypt.
 In 1949 she immigrated to Israel with her parents, brothers and sisters to Holon.
 She gave birth to Idit (1971) and Michal (1974).
 In 1998, with Idit and Dima, she helped found Clipa Theater.
-Since 2014, Rivka works in the theater regularly.
-In that same year, she was also appointed the theater’s CEO.
-She is known for her nicknames “The Puppet Master”, “The Final Say” and “The Queen”.
+Since 2014, Rivka works in the theater and is currently its administrative director.